The CFPB is getting resistance from its allies on proposed mortgage policies.

-The Prospect takes a look at one of the key players in Europe's financial crisis.
+The Prospect takes a look at convention-intro videos of years past.

 Go ahead and eat.

 Paul Ryan attacks Barack Obama—and blows Mitt Romney away.